mushfik16381/mushfik16381/README.md

 <br>
 <p>I am Mushfik from Bangladesh.
 Completed my graduation and Right Now Working I am a full-time professional Web Developer.
 I love to play with JS, React, Nodejs, Express, Redux, MongoDB, MySql, TailwindCSS, Nextjs, Vuejs, Socket.io, and TypeScript WordPress.
 Every day I try to learn new things and explore new Technologies.

-My job is to build your website so that it is functional and user-friendly but at the same time attractive.
-Moreover, I add a personal touch to your product and make sure that is eye-catching and easy to use.
-My aim is to bring across your message and identity in the most creative way.
-I created web design for many famous brand companies.
 </p>

 <br>